 Can Your Doctor Refuse to Prescribe Pain Medication?

 According to the CDC, more than 20 percent of Americans suffer from chronic pain, with many of those patients suffering from “high-impact” chronic pain.
 Medical providers find themselves in an increasingly difficult position when providing pain relief.
 Doctors are responsible for prescribing pain medications.
 However, they can also face serious legal issues for inappropriate prescribing, including malpractice liability, medical board discipline, and criminal convictions.
-A fascinating article in the American Journal of Law and Medicine describes why physicians are turning away from prescribing pain medications, even for "legitimate" patients.
+A fascinating article in the American Journal of Law and Medicine describes why physicians are turning away from prescribing opioid pain medications, even for "legitimate" patients.
 According to a report by The American Medical Association (AMA), there has been a nationwide decrease in opioid prescriptions of over 44%.

 But many offices simply refuse to treat patients with chronic pain due to complexities and extra scrutiny and are referring their patients to the care of pain management specialists.
-In this case, most offices will advise their patients of this decision, hopefully giving them some options and enough pain relievers to get them to a new prescriber.
+In this case, most offices will advise their patients of this decision, hopefully giving them some options and enough painkillers to get them to a new prescriber.

 More like this: Suboxone Alternatives to Detox Off Pain Medication